List of Uruguayan submissions for the Academy Award for Best International Feature Film

 Uruguay has submitted films for the Academy Award for Best International Feature Film (Note: The category was previously named the Academy Award for Best Foreign Language Film, but this was changed to the Academy Award for Best International Feature Film in April 2019, after the Academy deemed the word "Foreign" to be outdated.) since 1992.
 The award is handed out annually by the United States Academy of Motion Picture Arts and Sciences to a feature-length motion picture produced outside the United States that contains primarily non-English dialogue.
-Cinemateca Uruguaya has being submitting the country's films.
+Cinemateca Uruguaya has been submitting the country's films.

-As of 2025, Uruguay submitted twenty-five films and was nominated once for A Place in the World (1992).
-But soon after a controversy quickly began when stories began circulating that the film had minimal Uruguayan artistic input, being actually shot by an Argentine filmmaker in Argentina, with the plot set in Argentina, and the cast and crew primarily from Argentina.
-The film was also in the running (and finished in second place) to represent Argentina in the Oscar race, it represented Argentina at the Golden Globe Awards and eventually went on to win Best Picture at the Argentinian National Film Awards (the Asociación de Críticos Cinematográficos de Argentina) Ultimately, AMPAS disqualified the film and removed it from the Oscar final ballot.
-Uruguay took a hiatus of almost ten years and rejoined the submission process only in 2001.
+As of 2026, Uruguay submitted twenty-five films and was nominated once for A Place in the World (1992), but the film was disqualified, following the minimal Uruguayan creative input in the production.

 Submissions

 The Academy of Motion Picture Arts and Sciences has invited the film industries of various countries to submit their best film for the Academy Award for Best Foreign Language Film since 1956.
 The Foreign Language Film Award Committee oversees the process and reviews all the submitted films.
 Following this, they vote via secret ballot to determine the five nominees for the award.

+At the 65th Academy Awards, A Place in the World (1992) directed by Adolfo Aristarain was nominated representing Uruguay, marking the country's first submission.
+But soon after a controversy quickly began when stories began circulating that the film had minimal Uruguayan artistic input, being actually shot by an Argentine filmmaker in Argentina, with the plot set in Argentina, and the cast and crew primarily from Argentina.
+The film was also in the running (and finished in second place) to represent Argentina, and represented the country at the Golden Globe Awards and eventually went on to win Best Picture at the Argentinian National Film Awards (the Asociación de Críticos Cinematográficos de Argentina) Ultimately, AMPAS disqualified the film and removed it from the Oscar final ballot.

+Uruguay took a hiatus of almost ten years, and rejoined the submission process only in 2001, and it's submitting films regularly ever since.